erikgrenfors/FSND-Capstone-Trade-Compliance-Monitor/README.md

   * get:all-trades
   * get:all-violations

-For the application running live on Heroku any user logging in for the first time will be assigned the role **Employee** automatically.
+For the live mock application running on Heroku any user logging in for the first time will be assigned the role **Employee** automatically.
 This is accomplished within the Auth0.com service (example code [here](https://community.auth0.com/t/how-do-i-add-a-default-role-to-a-new-user-on-first-login/25857)).
 Assigning a user the role **Compliance Officer** is done manually.
+Read section *Testing the application* for info on a dummy Compliance Officer.

 ## API Documentation